Urban wildlife: Africa

 As Africa becomes increasingly urbanized, native animals are exposed to this new environment with the potential of uniquely African urban ecologies developing.
-In the Cape Town urban area in South Africa, there is increasing conflict between human development and nearby populations of Chacma baboons due to baboons growing dependence on tourists and the urban environment as sources of food.
-Elsewhere in Africa, vervet monkeys as well as baboons adapt to urbanization, and similarly enter houses and gardens for food.
-African penguins are also known to invade urban areas, searching for food and a safe place to breed, even nesting inside storm drains.
-Simon's Town, next to the popular Boulders Beach had to take action to restrict penguin movement due to the noise and damage they caused.
+In the Cape Town urban area in South Africa, there is increasing conflict between human development and nearby populations of chacma baboons due to their growing dependence on tourists and the urban environment as sources of food.
+Elsewhere in Africa, vervet monkeys and baboons adapt to urbanization and similarly enter houses and gardens for food.
+African penguins are also known to invade urban areas, searching for food and a safe place to breed, even nesting inside storm drains; Simon's Town, which is near the popular Boulders Beach, actually had to take action to restrict penguin movement due to the noise and damage they caused.
 There are reports of leopards roaming suburban areas in cities such as Nairobi, Kenya and Windhoek, Namibia.
 Reptiles like the house gecko (Hemidactylus) can be found in houses.
+Artificial wetness brought about by swimming pools and watered lawns alongside supplementary feeding has made urban areas conducive for waterbirds such as African woolly-necked storks and hadada ibises in South Africa.